Support in our local neighbourhoods

 Through the work of our Outreach staff, local residents are able to benefit from the wide range of opportunities that the new stadium will produce.
 We aim to ensure the local community sees the true benefits of the stadium development, through the wider regeneration of the local area.

-The Tottenham Hotspur Foundation have taken part in the programme over the last three years, with more than 600 girls engaged in the PL Girls Football programme in the last five years.
+The Tottenham Hotspur Foundation have taken part in the programme over the last three years, with more than 600 girls engaged in the Women and Girls’ Football programme in the last five years.

 Invitation Only Programmes